Showco

-Acquisition by Clair Brothers in 2000

 Showco was acquired by Clair Brothers in late 2000.
 Showco was merged into the touring arm of Clair Brothers.
 The combined division was then renamed ClairShowco.
 In 2008 the name was changed once again to Clair and given the corporate tagline "Global Service and Live Shows Since 1966."

+Showco Clients

+Showco has provided equipment and services throughout the world for an extensive list of artists' tours, festivals and events.